heartcode/CanvasLoader/README.markdown

-# Heartcode CanvasLoader UI Library
+# Heartcode CanvasLoader

-Heartcode CanvasLoader is a lightweight JavaScript UI library, which uses the HTML canvas element to draw and animate circular preloaders.<br/>
+Heartcode CanvasLoader is a JavaScript UI library, which uses the HTML canvas element to draw and animate circular preloaders.<br/>
 The library is currently in beta, some minor changes and improvements might be done to it in the near future.

+##Tools
+I created a tool that can help with generating and previewing loaders with copy/paste code snippets and instructions: http://heartcode.robertpataki.com/canvasloader

+##Documentation
-The live demo for the library can be found at http://heartcode.robertpataki.com/canvasloader<br/>
+The latest documentation can be found here: http://heartcode.robertpataki.com/canvasloader/docs/CanvasLoader.html

-For downloads and documentation please visit the GitHub repository at http://github.com/heartcode/CanvasLoader

-## Credits
+## Contribution

-Heartcode CanvasLoader was created by Róbert Pataki.
+Please contribute :) I am quite new to JavaScript and I am pretty sure that there are million ways of making the library better, cleaner and smaller.
+Any constructive contribution is welcome and appriciated.

+You can also add your website / web app link to the Wiki, so the community can see how others use CanvasLoader.

 ## License
 **(The MIT License)**

 Copyright (c) 2011 Róbert Pataki heartcode@robertpataki.com;